 The Florida State League had recently decided to employ the designated hitter rule, and that was the break Randy needed, as manager Russ Nixon said he could use his bat.
 There was one last chance.
 With a vacant spot on their Class A Florida State League club, the Cincinnati Reds signed Randy Poffo and assigned him to the Tampa Tarpons.

 "I said let him swing the bat here," Nixon recalled.
 "He is that type of hitter.
 He wants to play.
 He has the greatest desire of any kid I ever saw.
 He is an aggressive hitter."

-Throwing with his off hand was something Randy first started in high school when he practiced pitching with his left hand, again in an effort to increase his value.
+Throwing with his off-hand was something Randy first started in high school when he practiced pitching with his left hand again to increase his value.
 He resumed the practice while rehabbing his shoulder injury, throwing 1,500 balls against a wall per day.

 This season also saw Randy earn a nickname that would stick with him for the rest of his life.
 On April 29, 1974, midway through a game against the Winter Haven Red Sox, Randy was preparing to bat when Rac Slider, the opposing manager, signaled for a pitching change.
 Randy was kneeling in the on-deck circle waiting for the inning to begin when he was beaned by a warmup pitch from the opposing pitcher, Joe Keener, setting off a monstrous brawl.

 “So the pitcher just rears back and drills Randy in the helmet,” says Don Werner, a Tampa catcher.
 “Randy charged the mound and started fighting the guy.
 We were all wondering what in the world he was doing.”